What is necrotizing pancreatitis?

 NP may start after an episode of sudden (acute) pancreatitis.
 People with chronic pancreatitis can also get NP.
 But this isn’t as common.

-Having gallstones and drinking a lot of alcohol are the two most common causes of pancreatitis.
-Some other causes of it include:
+Having gallstones and drinking a lot of alcohol are the most common causes of pancreatitis.
+Some other causes are:

 - Trauma of the pancreas